skalpe/clean-code-javascript/README.md

 all of the settings.
 Making them optional helps prevent having a "fat interface".

 !IMPORTANT Yevhen's Note: !!!!!!!
-I don't that it's a good example.
+I don't think that it's a good example.
 I'm still thinking about a better example. !!!!!

 **Bad:**
 ```javascript